Skip to Main Content

 Students’ progress will be reviewed after grades are finalized, with the exception of Medicine which will be at the end of each year.
 A determination of eligibility to receive financial aid for subsequent enrollment periods will be made at this time.
 Although Duke will send a notification to the student, the student is fully responsible for monitoring their own academic progress as it relates to financial aid eligibility.
 The student should review their grades on an on-going basis and compare it to the standards set forth in this SAP policy to determine if they are meeting (or failing to meet) the established criteria.

-Evaluations will be done in a timely manner; however, the next term, (or year for medicine), may be in progress at the time we are able to notify students of their ineligibility.
 Should the student be concerned that they may not have met the requirements, they may contact the Financial Aid Office during normal business hours.
 Students will be notified via their Duke e-mail account if they have failed the measurement.
 Students may appeal the decision.
 The appeal form and directions will be located on our website.

 Frequency of Evaluation and Communication of Status

-Satisfactory Academic Progress for students enrolled in Allied Health Programs, and Doctor of Medicine second year and fourth year will be checked when grades become available for each term in which the student is enrolled (including summer).
-Satisfactory Academic Progress for students enrolled in the Doctor of Medicine first and third year will be checked at the end of each year.
-Students not achieving SAP will be notified of their status (Financial Aid Warning, loss of eligibility, or Financial Aid Probation) by receiving an email to check their message center on DukeHub.
+Satisfactory Academic Progress for students enrolled in Allied Health Programs, Doctorate of Physical Therapy, Doctorate of Occupational Therapy, and Doctor of Medicine second, third and forth will be checked when grades become available for each term in which the student is enrolled (including summer).
+Satisfactory Academic Progress for students enrolled in the Doctor of Medicine first year will be checked at the end of each year.
+Students not achieving SAP will be notified of their status (Financial Aid Warning or Financial Aid Probation) by receiving an email to their Duke email account.

-A student who fails to meet any of the standards will be placed on a Financial Aid Warning for the next semester.
+A student who fails to meet any of the SAP standards will be placed on a Financial Aid Warning for the next semester.

 Financial Aid Warning and Loss of Federal Financial Aid Eligibility